doxeylab/programming-tutorials-for-bioinformatics/python/README.md

 # Tutorial 2 - Python
 Python is a popular programming language used for many purposes ranging from building websites and software development to data analysis and automating tasks.
-Many people like Python over other programming languages becasue its syntax (language structure) is similar to the English language - after all, it was designed for readability!
+Many people like Python over other programming languages because its syntax (language structure) is similar to the English language - after all, it was designed for readability!

+For these and other reasons, Python has become a language of choice for bioinformatics!

 ## General Information
 * If you're interested in learning more Python, consider enrolling in [CS 116 Introduction to Computer Science 2](https://cs.uwaterloo.ca/current/courses/course_descriptions/cDescr/CS116) at the University of Waterloo.